hllorens/otip/README.md

 2) Extract TIPSem folder in any_location of your computer

-3) Run mvn clean package to obtain the target/ distribution, copy it in the desired location (e.g., path_to_TIPSem-x.x.x)
+3) Run: "mvn clean package" to obtain the "target/" distribution, copy it in the desired location (e.g., path_to_TIPSem-x.x.x)

 4) Install TreeTagger as follows:
-	- cd path_to_TIPSem-x.x.x/program-data/TreeTagger
+	- cd path_to_TIPSem-x.x.x/program-data/ (the compiled "target/" one)
-	- If tree-tagger-english bin/ cmd/ are not there -> wget http://www.cognitionis.com/TreeTagger.tar.gz (use this copy)
+	- If TreeTagger/tree-tagger-english bin/ cmd/ are not there ->
+	wget http://www.cognitionis.com/TreeTagger.tar.gz (use this copy)
+	- tar xfzf TreeTagger.tar.gz
 	- make sure that every file is executable in /bin and /cmd, make sure that "TreeTagger/tree-tagger-english" have execution permissions
 	- chmod a+x program-data/TreeTagger/tree-tagger-english